UW-UPL/resources/README.md

 - [From 1s to 4ms](https://registerspill.thorstenball.com/p/from-1s-to-4ms): A walkthrough about how a developer managed to target and solve a huge performance bottleneck in a text editor.
 - [Files are fraught with peril](https://danluu.com/deconstruct-files/): An article that goes into depth about how writing to files works at the system call level, and how the simple act of writing to a file can go wrong.
 - [How I wrote my own "proper" programming language](https://mukulrathi.com/create-your-own-programming-language/intro-to-compiler/): An interesting series of blog posts going into excruciating detail about someone's journey of creating their own programming language and compiler for an Oxford senior thesis.
+- [The one ring problem: abstraction and our quest for power](https://www.tedinski.com/2018/01/30/the-one-ring-problem-abstraction-and-power.html): A sobering revelation about abstractions being a trade-off for meaningfulness.
+- [Abstraction, intuition, and the "monad tutorial fallacy"](https://byorgey.wordpress.com/2009/01/12/abstraction-intuition-and-the-monad-tutorial-fallacy/): The origin of the legendary "monads are burritos" line.

 ### Papers
 - [A Unified Theory of Garbage Collection](https://www.cs.cornell.edu/courses/cs6120/2019fa/blog/unified-theory-gc/): A summary of a research paper proposing fundamental laws about garbage collection based on observations of different types of garbage collectors and trends of object allocation and object lifetimes in different programs.
 Understanding garbage collection can have interesting performance implications.